websmurf/angular-growl-2/_posts/2014-04-26-closing-of-messages.markdown

   }
 }]);
 {% endhighlight %}

+<strong>Important:</strong> Clicking on a growl message will disable the TTL.
+This is handy for longer messages
+and allows the user to completely read it.
+Dismissing the message is still possible by clicking on it again.
   </div>
   <div class="col-md-6">
     <p data-height="400" data-theme-id="0" data-slug-hash="tpaeH" data-default-tab="result" class='codepen'>See the Pen <a href='http://codepen.io/JanStevens/pen/tpaeH/'>Angular Growl Reverse Messages</a> by Jan Stevens (<a href='http://codepen.io/JanStevens'>@JanStevens</a>) on <a href='http://codepen.io'>CodePen</a>.</p>